 Cull Bush Jr.

-Thanks to the Gradual Emancipation Acts, Cull Jr. was freed when he turned 21 years old.
-He built a home next to his father’s in Cos Cob and married a woman named Cordelia.
-The couple had nine children together and their descendants continued to live in the area for generations to come.
+Thanks to the Gradual Emancipation Acts, Cull Jr was freed when he turned 21 years old.
+He built a home next to his father’s in Cos Cob, just down the street from the house where his mother is still enslaved.
+In freedom, he married a woman named Cordelia, and together they had nine children.
+The descendants of these children continued to live in the area for generations to come.
 Some still live locally to this day.

 Candice Bush

-Candice was one of the 15 known enslaved persons held at the Bush-Holley House.
+Candice Bush was one of the sixteen known enslaved people held at the Bush-Holley House.
 Our earliest known rerecord of Candice is in the first United States Census in 1790, in which she is listed among the enslaved.
 She was 10 years old.

-In freedom Candice formed a household in Hangroot with her daughter Hester and her grandson William.
-She lived in this house with the ones she loved until her death in 1840.
+In freedom, Candice formed a household in Hangroot with her daughter, Hester, and her grandson, William.
+She would live in this house, with the ones she loved, until her death in 1840.

 Candice is buried in Union Cemetery.
-She and her daughter are the only formerly enslaved people in Greenwich to have headstones.
+She and her daughter are the only the only formerly enslaved people in Greenwich to have headstones.

 Hester Mead

-Hester was one of the 15 known enslaved persons held at the Bush-Holley House.
+Hester Mead was one of the sixteen known enslaved people held at the Bush-Holley House.
 She was the last of eight enslaved children born there.
-Her mother, Candice, had been bound by the Bushes since she herself was a small child.
+Her mother, Candice, had been bound by the Bushes since she was a small child.

 Thanks to the Gradual Emancipation Act, Hester became free upon her 21st birthday and lived the rest of her life in freedom.
-She had a son, William, and eventually lived with him and her mother together in Hangroot.
+She had two sons, William and Charles, and by 1850 was living in a house of her own with her son, William, and her mother, Candice, in the free Black community of Hangroot.

 Hester built a legacy.
-In her will her possessions, which included money, dresses, silver and books, are divided between her granddaughters.
-She also set aside money for headstones to be placed for her mother and herself.
-Hester and Candice are the only formerly enslaved people in Greenwich with headstones.
-They stand to this day as testaments to Hester’s ability to succeed in a world that was stacked against her.
+In her will, we can see that she possessed not only money, but also fine dresses, silver, and books, showing that she could read.
+She divided this wealth between her granddaughters.
+She also sets aside money for headstones to be placed for both her and her mother.
+This makes Hester and Candice the only formally enslaved people in Greenwich with headstones.
+They stand to this day, as a testament to Hester’s ability to succeed in a world that was stacked against her.

 Jack

-Jack was one of the 15 enslaved people held at the Bush-Holley House.
+Jack was one of the sixteen known enslaved people held at the Bush-Holley House.
 He was the oldest child of Candice Bush and the brother of Hester, who were also enslaved by the Bush family.
-Jack was among the last of the enslaved children born in the Bush-Holley House, along with his sister Hester and their peer Cull Jr. However – unlike the children born the decade before – Jack, Hester and Cull Jr. all lived and worked at the Bush household until they came of age.
-This meant that jack had the benefit of growing up with his mother and a tight-knit family group, which was not a common experience for enslaved children of the time.
+Jack was among the last of the enslaved children born in the Bush-Holley House, along with his sister, Hester, and their peer, Cull Jr. However – unlike the children born the decade before – Jack, Hester, and Cull Jr all lived and worked at the Bush household until they came of age.
+This meant that Jack had the benefit of growing up with his mother and a tight-knit family group, which was not a common experience for enslaved children of the time.

-Jack, Hester and Cull Jr. were all freed by the Gradual Emancipation Acts when they turned 21 years old.
+Jack, Hester, and Cull Jr were all freed by the Gradual Emancipation Acts when they turned 21 years old.
 Once he was a free man and his choices were his own to make, it appears that Jack chose to leave Greenwich for good.
-We have not yet discovered records indicating where jack went to build his new life, leaving his adulthood a mystery.
-If you have any information about Jack, please contact hlodge@greenwichhistory.org.
+We have not yet discovered records indicating where Jack went to build his new life.
+If you have any information about Jack, please contact Christopher Shields at cshields@greenwichhistory.org.

 Charles

-Charles was one of the fifteen enslaved people held at the Bush-Holley House.
+Charles was one of the sixteen known enslaved people held at the Bush-Holley House.
 Unlike most of those enslaved by the Bushes, Charles does not appear to be related by blood to the other enslaved individuals in the house.
+Our earliest known rerecord of Charles is in the first United States Census in 1790, in which he is listed among the enslaved.
+He was a young teenager.

-Charles was a teenager when David Bush died in 1797.
-He is named in the will Inventory that year, but he was not willed to anyone in particular.
-Three years later, Charles is gone from the Bush household along with the only other two enslaved people named in the inventory but not given in the will; Jupiter and Peggy.
+Charles around 20 when David Bush died in 1797.
+He was named in the will’s inventory, but he was not willed to anyone in particular.
+Three years later, Charles is gone from the Bush household along with the only other two enslaved people named in the inventory but not willed to anyone in particular; Jupiter and Peggy.
 It is likely that they were sold or given away during this time.

-We do not know what happened to Charles after he leaves the Bush household.
+We do not know what happened to Charles after he left the Bush household.
 As he was born before the passing of the Gradual Emancipation Acts, his freedom was not guaranteed by law.
 There was a free man named Charles Moore in Greenwich of the right age and time to be Charles, but we cannot know if that was him or another.
-If you have any information about Charles, please contact hlodge@greenwichhistory.org.
+If you have any information about Charles, please contact Christopher Shields at cshields@greenwichhistory.org.